CSCI-KNOX/CSCI-3753-PA1/README.md

 If you have never used git, we recommend skimming thought this free [book](https://git-scm.com/book/en/v2).

-### 1.2 Additional Tools (optional, but recommended)
+### 1.3 Additional Tools (optional)

-If your going to access your Pi remotely, we highly recommend that you use `tmux`.
+If your going to access your Raspberry Pi remotely, we highly recommend that you use `tmux` to allow you to have multiple text windows available both on the platform, but also can be shared with SSH connections.

 ```text sudo apt install tmux ```